IFLA/Systematic Public Library of the Year

 The IFLA/Systematic Public Library of the Year award is administered by IFLA (International Federation of Library Associations and Institutions) to celebrate new public libraries.

 The award is presented to a library anywhere in the world that best combines open, functional architecture with creative IT solutions and also takes into account both digital developments and local culture.
-To qualify, the library must be newly built or housed in buildings not previously used as a library.
-This means that it must have been completed between 01 January and 31 December of the previous year.

 - Interaction with the surroundings and local culture: Including how the architecture reflects – or gives consideration to – the local culture of the community, how it provides visibility in the urban landscape and interaction with surrounding buildings and open spaces.
 Does the library serve as a driver of connections or movements in the urban context?
 Can the library function as a “living room” for the community, with access for all?